replot/replot-treemap/readMe.md

-# Ent: TreeMaps for react
+# Replot-treemap: TreeMaps for react
 Intelligent and customizable treemap components for your wicked cool projects.

 ![Tree!](docs/img/tree-photo.jpg)